talieJorion/D3_Study_Group/README.md

 NPR's collection of D3 visualization templates.
 Not always great code, but well-tested and covers a range of responsive options. https://github.com/nprapps/dailygraphics-templates/

 [Aaron Williams](https://twitter.com/aboutaaron?lang=en) at [the Post](https://twitter.com/washingtonpost/lists/washington-post-people) has been posting about his workflow using D3 and Observable to prototype visualizations - https://twitter.com/aboutaaron/status/1107697344944975872

 Thomas Wilburn book about doing dataviz and interactive journalism without using libraries like D3 Aaron Colby Williams @aboutaaron  - https://thomaswilburn.github.io/viz-book/

 @observablehq is my go-to tool for quickly sketching ideas w/o a full dev setup.
 I was able to share sketches (privately!) and iterate as the story and designed evolved.
 Both graphics started as forks of a notebook I use for almost all my Observable work https://observablehq.com/@aboutaaron/setup-page

 [D3 in Depth](https://www.d3indepth.com/introduction/)

+[Jonathan Soma](https://twitter.com/dangerscarf?lang=en) is a Professor from Columbia University Data Journalism Program in New York.
+He has useful Web Basics and D3 Data Viz tutorials on his Youtube Channel - https://www.youtube.com/channel/UCg3t2I9DIsU1HxNOHoPcLlw

 ## Open Source Online Courses